LeonLonsdale/react-notes/effects.md

 The useEffect hook needs to be used inside our component function at the top level, and accepts a callback function as an argument.

-useEffect is specifically for handling `Side Effects` that we want to run outside of an event handler - they used to keep a component synchronised with some external system.
+useEffect is specifically for handling `Side Effects` that we want to run outside of an event handler - they're used to keep a component synchronised with some external system.
 An effect should only do one thing - it should have a single purpose.

 (Reminder: a side effect is when the function/component uses external code or performs any asynchronous processing.
 For example, fetching data from an API, or working with the DOM.)